 🧙♀️ Real estate commission changes are here!

-- Seller concessions may resemble the current system.
-Many MLSs are introducing a field for seller concessions, often expressed as a percentage.
-If the buyer’s agent fee is lower than the concession, the buyer keeps the difference, potentially saving money.
+Seller concessions may resemble the current system.
+Many MLSs now include a field for seller concessions, often expressed as a percentage.
+If a buyer’s agent fee is lower than the agreed concession, buyers may pocket the difference, providing potential savings.

-- Buyer’s agency agreements are mandatory.
-Buyer’s agents must secure a signed agreement outlining services and fees before taking on clients or touring homes, which provides more transparency for buyers.
+Buyer's agency agreements are mandatory.
+Buyer’s agents must secure a signed agreement outlining services and fees before taking on clients or touring homes, providing buyers more transparency.

-- Settlement payments for impacted sellers.
-NAR will pay $418 million to past sellers over approximately four years.
-Eligible sellers may qualify for settlement payments.
+Settlement payments for impacted sellers.
+As part of the settlement, NAR will distribute $418 million to eligible sellers over the next four years.
+If you sold a home during the relevant period, you may qualify for a portion of this payment.

 » Want to learn more?
 Check out the NAR's big agreement